top of page

 Pirate King

-The leader of the Pirates of Penzance and Frederic's commander.
+The dashing leader of the Pirates of Penzance and Frederic's commander.

 Mabel

-One of the bevy of Major General's daughters and the one who falls in love with Frederic.
+One of Major General Stanley's daughters and who falls in love with Frederic.

 Edith, Kate, Isabel